 This is why it’s worth your while to consider the lifetime cost of various models before you buy.
 Realistically, you will probably hold on to your new dryer for many, many years.
 That being said, you may want to think about your next dryer as a long-term investment – or expense!

 It’s easy to work out your lifetime cost – and compare it to other models.
-Just use the Energy Rating Calculator, or download the free app from iTunes or Google Play.
+Just use the Energy Rating Calculator.

 Calculate and compare